ABSC Organics vs Charlotte’s Web: Which Pet CBD Oil Is Right for Your Dog?

 About Charlotte’s Web

 Charlotte’s Web Holdings, Inc. is a publicly traded company (TSX: CWEB) and one of the largest CBD brands in the world.
-The company is named after Charlotte Figi, a young girl whose seizure disorder was treated with a specific hemp strain, and their origin story helped catalyze the modern CBD movement.
+The company is named after Charlotte Figi, a young girl whose story helped catalyze the modern CBD movement.

 Charlotte’s Web offers a broad range of CBD products for both humans and pets.
 Their pet line includes CBD oils, calming chews, hip and joint chews, and skin health chews.
 They’re available online, at major retailers like Chewy, and at thousands of independent pet and health stores.